 Another key factor that affects the relevancy of collaboration is how risk is defined and how different incidents and hazards are characterised.
 For example, depending on whether an incident will be characterised as a ‘major incident’, ‘a serious emergency’ or ‘a catastrophic emergency’, the response might take a different shape and the collaborating stakeholders might change.

-This means that when creating a CIS, it is important to see beyond the obvious first responders and consider what other stakeholders could play a key role in the management of the event.
-Similarly, a CIS should be set up in ways that support a variety of different direct users, beyond the core responders, at the discretion of the respective lead organisation, and support a tailoring of the kind of engagement the CIS facilitates for these actors and parties.
+This means that when creating a collaborative information management system, it is important to see beyond the obvious first responders and consider what other stakeholders could play a key role in the management of the event.
+Similarly, a system should be set up in ways that support a variety of different direct users, beyond the core responders, at the discretion of the respective lead organisation, and support a tailoring of the kind of engagement the collaborative system facilitates for these actors and parties.

 During the Prestige Oil Spill in Spain in 2003, the national government had not written plans in advance of the situation and the coastal communities could not manage the clean up on their own.
 This meant that the local businesses and international NGOs had to play a major role in the strategic planning, decision-making, and the physical response.